terragrids/dapp/README.md

 # terragrids dapp
-The dApp implementing the web interface and the blockchain smart contract.
+The dApp web interface and blockchain smart contract.